Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *content session* is the mechanism offered by the *Content API* to
 manage multimedia transactions.
-Its state depends on: media events
+Its state depends on media events
 detected in the *Endpoint*, control events detected in the *service
 entry point* and application commands.